maxholman/ts-4.4-exports/README.md

 ### Step 1

+a.
 In terminal 1, link the module just so it's easy to test it in isolation
 ```sh
 $ cd ./some-lib
 $ yarn link